-- Code of Practice 13: Governance and administration of occupational defined contribution trust-based schemes, underpinned by the DC quality features; and - Regulatory guidance for defined contribution schemes.
+- General Code of Practice; and - Regulatory guidance for defined contribution schemes.

-Based on our assessment we believe that we have adopted the standards of practice set out in the DC Code and DC Regulatory guidance.
+Based on our assessment we believe that we have adopted the standards of practice set out in the General Code and DC Regulatory guidance.
 This helps demonstrate the presence of DC quality features, which we believe will help deliver better outcomes for members in retirement.